-Don’t be afraid to have some fun and combine toppings and mix-ins for new combinations!
-(Banana + Walnut pancakes with Nutella and peanut butter anyone?)
+Don’t be afraid to have fun and combine toppings and mix-ins for new combinations!
+(Banana + Walnut pancakes with Nutella and peanut butter, anyone?)

 Pancakes are best served right out of the skillet.
-To make sure you get to enjoy a fresh hot pancake, have all your toppings out and ready to go before you start cooking.
+To make sure you enjoy a fresh hot pancake, have all your toppings out and ready to go before you start cooking.

 Mix the Bisquick Pancake Batter